cs-fullstack-master/backend-nodejs-intro-set2-hw-websvcs/README.md

-# Web service questions and prework for frontend development
+# Web Service and Frontend development - Additional Learning

 1. RESTful services is the preferred way to implement services for the web.
 Based on your research and understanding, note at least one of the reasons this is the case?